-All applications are processed through PharmCAS and are accepted no later than 10:59 pm Central Standard Time on February 2, 2015 for the class entering the following fall semester.
+All applications are processed through PharmCAS and are accepted no later than 10:59 pm Central Standard Time on February 1, 2016 for the class entering the following fall semester.
 Applicants are encouraged to apply and take the PCAT exam well in advance of the February 1, 2016 deadline, as the UAMS College of Pharmacy admits on a rolling basis.
 All applicants with a completed and verified PharmCAS application and selected for interview will be provided the information about supplemental application materials.
 There is a $100.00 supplemental fee that is neither refundable nor credited toward tuition/registration fees.